 Form 109A - Current Agricultural Use Valuation Renewal Application DTE 109A

-Monday, January 1, 2018, is the first day to file initial applications and renewal applications.
+Tuesday, January 3, 2023, is the first day to file initial applications and renewal applications.
 The initial application has a one time fee of $25.
-Make check payable to Dusty Rhodes, Hamilton County Auditor and return to 138 East Court Street, Room 304-A, Cincinnati, Ohio 45202.
+Make check payable to Brigid Kelly, Hamilton County Auditor and return to 138 East Court Street, Room 304, Cincinnati, Ohio 45202.

-On Tuesday, March 6, 2018, the Auditor determines whether all renewal and initial applications (for land already on the CAUV program) have been filed, and notifies by certified mail those current owners who failed to file the renewal or initial application by the deadline.
+On Tuesday, March 7, 2023, the Auditor determines whether all renewal applications (for land already on the CAUV program) have been filed.
+If not, the Auditor notifies, by certified mail or by email and regular mail, those current owners who failed to file the renewal application by the deadline.